Indian Ocean Tsunami Warning System: Performance during emergencies

 The system was not yet operational during the 2006 Pangandaran earthquake and tsunami.
 The Indonesian government did receive tsunami warnings from the warning centers but did not have a system to relay the alert to its citizens.
-At least 23,000 people did evacuate the coast after the quake, either fearing a tsunami or because their homes had been destroyed.
+At least 23,000 people evacuated the coast after the quake, either fearing a tsunami or because their homes had been destroyed.
 Waves as high as 7.39 m still resulted in about 700 fatalities and 9,000 injuries.

 In the 2012 Indian Ocean sequence, the system alerted the Indian islands on Andaman and Nicobar within eight minutes.
 Some tsunami warning sirens in Aceh were delayed by about 20 minutes due to failure of the electrical grid caused by the proximity of the earthquake, and evacuation routes in Banda Aceh were jammed with traffic.

-Of the 28 countries that ring the Indian Ocean, now Australia, Indonesia and India are responsible for spearheading tsunami warnings in the area.
+Of the 28 countries that ring the Indian Ocean, Australia, Indonesia and India are now responsible for spearheading tsunami warnings in the area.

+The system had no means to predict tsunamis from volcanic eruptions.
+After the 2018 Sunda Strait tsunami, the Indonesian government installed sea level sensors to fill this gap.